 Here is an example that illustrates a simple reason for heads of Tek screws snapping.
 In this example, we will refer to the 12-24X7/8 Hex Washer Head Self Drilling Screws (Tek Screw ).
 The numbers in this name indicate:

-With a common tek screw, the front of the screw will be drilling in slower while the drill bit is drilling the pilot hole than when the threads of the tek screw catch the material being drilled.
+With a common Tek screw, the front of the screw will be drilling in slower while making the pilot hole than when the threads of the Tek screw catch the material.
 Once the threads catch, the fastener will turn as fast as the TPI.
-In other words, if the-fastener is 16tpi, the screw will go in a 16th of an inch each time it turns.
+In other words, if the fastener is 16 TPI, the screw will go in the material 1/16 inch each time it turns.

 This is where you may run into a problem.
 If it is a thick piece of metal, the threads will catch before the drill bit is done drilling through the metal.
 This will cause the front of the screw to move slower than the back of the fastener, and the screw will break.